JosephTheExperiment/gyst/gyst docs/cli details/Subcommands.md

 		- --homepage: homepage => Project homepage.
 ---
 # install
-- Description => Installs libraries via conan
+- Description => Installs libraries via the package manager specified.
 - Long description => Installs libraries via conan using names and versions(conan required) of libraries, and to search for libraries in conan visit conan center at: https://conan.io/center, and for vcpkg visit vcpkg packages at https://vcpkg.io/en/packages, or use the command: conan/vcpkg search.
 - Args:
-	- names/versions(conan required).. => One or more libraries names and versions.
+	- names/versions(conan required):linking.. => One or more libraries names and versions.
 - Options:
+	- --linking: {static, shared/dynamic} = static => Specifies the way to link and build the libraries installed.
 	- --conan: flags => Conan flags.
 	=> These flags will have priority over the flags in the project_info.toml file.
 	- --vcpkg: flags => Vcpkg flags.